Final report for SW16-070

 This project tests the hypothesis that pre-plant soil solarization will be a feasible and effective way to manage weeds and soilborne pathogens in Pacific Northwest tree seedling nurseries.

 Objective 1: We conducted efficacy trials in three commercial tree seedling nurseries in Mima, WA, and Boring and Yamhill, OR, in 2016 and 2017.
 In each location, there were two treatments (solarized for 6 weeks or non-solarized) and three replicates per treatment.
 At Mima, WA we also included a treatment of methyl bromide fumigation in 2016.
 Individual plots were 30.5 m by 1.2 m.
 Weed seed packets containing seeds of Poa annua, Polygonum pensylvanicum, Amaranthus retroflexus, and Portulaca oleracea were buried in each plot at 5 and 10 cm depths.
 Composite soil samples containing indigenous soilborne pathogens and other microbes were placed in sachets and buried at 5 and 15 cm depths.
 After the trial, weed seed germination and viability were tested in the lab.
 Weed emergence was counted in 0.25 m2 plots the following fall and spring.
+We also determined the time required for field laborers to hand weed solarized and solarized plots at the two Oregon locations in 2018.
 Plate counts of Fusarium spp. and Pythium spp. were determined from the composite soil after the trial, and DNA was extracted for subsequent analysis of fungal, oomycete and bacterial communities with Illumina MiSeq.
 Soil temperature and moisture were monitored continuously with reflectometers attached to a datalogger.
 Weather stations at each site measured air temperature, wind speed, and solar radiation.
-Crop growth was monitored in the year after solarization.
+Crop growth was monitored in the year after solarization (2017 and 2018).
 Crop parameters included stand density, seedling height and stem caliper.
 Soil samples were collected from the top 15 cm of soil in all plots before and after solarization and brought to the Central Analytical Laboratory at Oregon State University for nutrient analysis.
 Soil pH was measured using a pH probe, total carbon and nitrogen were assessed using a dry combustion method (Elementar), and nitrate and ammonium were extracted from soil with a 2 M potassium chloride extractant and measured with a Lachat flow injection analysis system.

 Objective 3: Development of a mathematical model that is applicable across soil textures and solar irradiation conditions (climate and latitude) necessitates that we first quantify the heat transfer coefficient across the air-plastic-soil interface.
 Detailed monitoring of heat transfer will be performed using a subset of plots at the research site.
 Data will be used to validate and if necessary fine-tune the “to-be-modified” HYDRUS model to simulate the heat transfer in the soil under plastic mulch (Fig. 2).